 About the OTI

 As a public institution, The Texas A&M University System requires disclosure of innovative discoveries so the benefit derived from these developments can further the HSC's educational mission.
-These novel ideas are formally disclosed to the Texas A&M System Office of Technology Commercialization (OTC) using the Disclosure of Invention form.
-Once the discovery is disclosed to the OTC, the OTC will begin a process to evaluate the intellectual property (IP) for its commercial potential.
-The HSC OTI works closely with the System OTC in this process for all HSC-related IP.
+These novel ideas are formally disclosed to TTC using forms for inventors.
+Once the discovery is disclosed to TTC, they will begin a process to evaluate the intellectual property (IP) for its commercial potential.
+The HSC OTI works closely with the TTC in this process for all HSC-related IP.

 If you have an idea or a new discovery that you believe could lead to a commercial process or product, please Contact Us for a consultation.
 We can work with you and develop a strategy for protecting IP rights that does not delay your plans for publication.

 Important!
 Please remember that disclosure of your idea to the System does not protect the IP.
-Only when the OTC has formally evaluated the technology, recommended filing for patent protection, and filed with the US Patent and Trademark Office is the idea protected!
+Only when TTC has formally evaluated the technology, recommended filing for patent protection, and filed with the US Patent and Trademark Office is the idea protected!